Main Content

 • The output argument lossvalue is a scalar.

-• You choose the function name (lossfun).
+• You specify the function name (lossfun).

 • S is an n-by-K numeric matrix of classification scores.
 The column order corresponds to the class order in ens.ClassNames.
 S is a matrix of classification scores, similar to the output of predict.

 • Cost is a K-by-K numeric matrix of misclassification costs.
-For example, Cost = ones(K) - eye(K) specifies a cost of 0 for correct classification, and 1 for misclassification.
+For example, Cost = ones(K) - eye(K) specifies a cost of 0 for correct classification and 1 for misclassification.

 For more details on loss functions, see Classification Loss.

-• 'ensemble'L is a scalar value, the loss for the entire ensemble.
+"ensemble"The output is a scalar value, the loss for the entire ensemble.

-• 'individual'L is a vector with one element per trained learner.
+"individual"The output is a vector with one element per trained learner.

-• 'cumulative'L is a vector in which element J is obtained by using learners 1:J from the input list of learners.
+"cumulative"The output is a vector in which element J is obtained by using learners 1:J from the input list of learners.

-A logical matrix of size N-by-T, where:
+Option to use observations for learners, specified as a logical matrix of size N-by-T, where:

 • N is the number of rows of X.